 Descending on Zhongshe Road is fun because there are several wide hairpin turns.
 But be careful with the cars and buses as we will use more road surface for turns and some cars may try to overtake bikes.

 Back to Zhishan Road, it’s time to head for the last climb.

 Shuangxi Industry Road 雙溪產業道路 and Wanxi Industry Road 萬溪產業道路 make up the climbing route to Fengguizui Lookout.
 An elevation gain of 412m in 6.4km makes an average gradient of 6.4% again.
 Although this climb is longer with more elevation gain, I found it the most enjoyable and it is one of the most popular cycling routes in Taipei.

-When you reach the top, the GPX route provided here will bring you back to Zhishan Road and the Riverbank Bikeways via the National Palace Museum, using the same route that you have just climbed.
+When you reach the top, the GPX route provided here will bring you back to Zhishan Road and the Riverside Bikeways via the National Palace Museum, using the same route that you have just climbed.
 Zhishan Road will reward you with a mild long descent but please be aware of the thick rumble strips, which could shake your hands off from your handlebars.
 So hold them tight.